-I spent this whole day watching Robert Greene, listening to him, reading him… And now have a question to you:
+I spent that whole day watching Robert Greene, listening to him, reading him… And had a question to you:

 The first thing to do is to see what is a definition.
 Whatever you define: you talk about it.
 It’s characteristics, and you try to be as descriptive and as exactly as possible.

-Our current scientific approach is definition based, and it’s actual accuracy is 10%.
-In some areas of science it is higher, other areas lower.
+Our current scientific approach is definition based, and it’s actual accuracy is 10% or less.
+In some areas of science maybe higher, other areas lower.

 For example medical diagnosis: the accuracy is 20%.
-This means that we mis-diagnose stuff, because by its nature, definition does not offer a way to say: if two thins are very similar and have similar characteristics, which one are we looking at?
+This means that we misdiagnose, misidentify stuff, because by its nature, definition does not offer a way to say: if two thins are very similar and have similar characteristics, which one are we looking at?

 My next door neighbor was……diagnosed with 4th stage breast cancer about eight years ago.
 She is still alive, she is still sick.